-WE HAVE HIGH LEVELS OF GOODWILL IN RELATION TO OUR TOTAL ASSETS AND STOCKHOLDERS' EQUITY AS A RESULT OF OUR RECENT ACQUISITIONS.
+WE HAVE HIGH LEVELS OF GOODWILL IN RELATION TO OUR TOTAL ASSETS AND STOCKHOLDERS' EQUITY AS A RESULT OF ACQUISITIONS.
 THIS COULD HAVE A SIGNIFICANT IMPACT ON OUR FINANCIAL CONDITION AND RESULTS OF OPERATIONS.

-As of December 31, 1999, we had recorded over \$116.4 million in unamortized costs in excess of net assets of businesses we acquired and identifiable intangible assets.
-These costs are being amortized on a straight-line basis over 15 to 35 years.
-Our estimates of the values and useful lives of these assets could be reduced in the future as a result of various factors beyond our control.
+As of March 31, 2002, we had recorded over \$105.7 million in unamortized costs in excess of net assets of businesses we acquired and identifiable intangible assets.
+Our estimates of the values of these assets could be reduced in the future as a result of various factors beyond our control.
 Any reduction in the value of these assets would reduce our reported income or increase our reported loss and reduce our total assets and stockholders' equity in the year in which the reduction is recognized.
-Any reduction in the useful lives of these assets would increase the amount of our annual amortization expense, reduce our annual reported income or increase our reported losses and reduce our stockholders' equity.
+The \$105.7 million balance of unamortized costs represents 20.8% of our total assets and 35.7% of our total stockholders' equity as of March 31, 2002.